 Marital agreements often benefit married couples by offering them some control over the future.
 These agreements may help decide complicated issues, such as property distribution, before a separation or divorce occurs, thereby helping many couples avoid future arguments.

-A Forsyth County marital agreements lawyer could review the different kinds of provisions you could put in your agreement.
-They could also help you and your spouse come to a mutual agreement on issues such as spousal support or child support.
+A Forsyth County marital agreements lawyer could review the different kinds of provisions you could put in your document.
+They could also help you and your spouse come to mutual terms on issues such as spousal support or child support.
 If you want to know more about how an agreement could benefit both you and your spouse, call today to speak with our intake team.